okey/spheretracer/README.md

 It supports supersampled antialiasing, random light sampling (soft shadows), and reflective sufaces.

 ### Running the tracer
+- Install a rustc nightly (1.27 or newer, as of 2018-07-19) and cargo
-- Build and test spheretracer using Cargo
+- Build and test spheretracer using `cargo test`
 - Run it with `cargo run path/to/scenefile.txt`
+- When Rust 1.28 stable is released it will finally be usable with a stable rustc.

 ### Scene files
+This format is daft, and only used because it is compatible with another project I worked on.

 Take a look at some [examples](examples), or read on.

 ```